 Speaking of sleep, create a bedtime routine - just like you would with a baby.
 The body then knows its time to sleep, and goes through the biological steps it needs.
 If you inhibit this process you will make falling asleep tougher and increase the likelihood of a disturbed sleep.

 Avoid too much caffeine - this will impact blood sugar levels but can also negatively affect people who suffer with anxiety or migraines.
 Caffeine is neuroexcitatory which means it stimulates the brain and is not something people who experience overstimulation of thoughts will want to be exacerbating.

 Nap, not another coffee - if you are really tired and have the option then why not try a 20 minute power nap rather than a coffee so that you can feel energised and refreshed.
 There are studies to show that a power nap really can improve cognitive function so why not give it a go whilst you have a bed in the next room!

 Breathing/meditation/mindfulness are so important to help improve mental health.
 They activate the parasympathetic nervous system which will reduce cortisol (our stress hormone), boost our mood and calm us down both physically and mentally.
 Try breathing in for 4, holding for 4 and exhaling for 4 (repeat 10x) before or after a busy (zoom) meeting.
 Notice how your muscles relax and thoughts slow down.
 Perfect to also help unwind before bed.

-If you want to receive some more support, or discuss any other symptoms such as healthy lifestyle tips or suffer from digestive issues or hormonal imbalance, I'm offering free 20 minute consultations - book now.
+If you want to receive some more support, or discuss any other symptoms such as healthy lifestyle tips or suffer from digestive issues or hormonal imbalance, I'm offering free 20 minute consultations.

 Registered Nutritional Therapist